Check the connections for your Xbox 360 accessories

 - Repeat step 4 until you have reconnected all accessories.

 - If the power supply light remains green after you have reconnected all accessories, your issue may have been a loose accessory connection.

 - If you cannot determine that a specific accessory is causing the problem, there might be a problem with your hard drive.
-See Remove the hard drive.
+See Add or remove an Xbox 360 Hard Drive.

 If you are still experiencing the problem, contact Xbox Support by clicking the Contact Us link at the bottom of this page.

 Repair or warranty questions?
-See Xbox 360 warranty, registration and repair: Frequently asked questions.
+See Warranty and service: FAQ.

 Was this article helpful?

 We're sorry this article didn't solve your problem.
 We won't give up and neither should you.
 Try this community option, below.